code-google-com/oyprojectmanager/docs/source/configure.rst

 .. confval:: project_structure

-   The default project structure template for newly created :class:`~oyProjectManager.core.models.Project` instances.
+   The default project structure template for newly created :class:`~oyProjectManager.models.project.Project` instances.
 It is a Jinja2 template where every line is a definition of a folder in the project structure.
 The default value is::